 While getting found on Etsy is crucial, it’s also important not to ignore other channels.
 One channel which can get you high returns is Social Media.

 But Social media either means ads (which are expensive) or engaging content (which is time consuming), right?

 Well, that used to be true.

-But what if I told you that you could now find and share targeted content from across the web, in seconds?
+But what if I told you that you could now showcase your Etsy shop on your Facebook and Instagram Pages?

 If you liked this article, please spread the word by sharing it on Facebook and Etsy.